Hi, I'm Launch!

 Stretch the Timeline

-From the video timeline, you will want to zoom in to expand the soundwaves and scroll until you line up with any of the peaksIt does not matter from which one you choose, as the results are always consistent!
+From the video timeline, you will want to zoom in to expand the soundwaves and scroll until you line up with the center of a peak section.It does not matter from which peak you choose, as the results are always consistent!

 Count the Frames